xcart/xcart-docs/_pages/kb_en/modules/ideal_payments/getting_started_with_ideal_payments.md

 order: 100
 ---

-## Getting started

-To use iDEAL Payments, you will need to complete the iDEAL application process.
-You can start by choosing the "Registration" link at [https://ideal.rabobank.nl](https://ideal.rabobank.nl).
-The process involves providing the required information about you business and completing some tests in the Rabobank iDEAL test environment.
-After the assessment and approval of your application and signing your contract, you will be able to activate iDEAL on your site.
-The guidelines for completing the application process are available [here](https://ideal.rabobank.nl/ideal/languagechange.do?languageid=er&RND_FORM_TOKEN=RND_1460629246265_-682106363&guilanguageaction=true).

 To start using the module:

-1. Make sure the module  **iDEAL Payments **has been activated at your store (See {% link "Activating and deactivating modules" ref_uEnDBBA7 %}).
+1. Make sure the module  **iDEAL Payments** has been activated at your store (See {% link "Activating and deactivating modules" ref_uEnDBBA7 %}).
 If the module **iDEAL Payments** is not installed in your store, you can get it from the Marketplace (General module installation instructions are available here: {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.)
     ![]({{site.baseurl}}/attachments/9306867/9439227.png)

 2. Prepare the key pair that will be needed for the encryption of communication between your store and iDEAL.
 As a result, you should have two files: the file **priv.pem** with your RSA private key and the file **cert.cer** with your public certificate.
 For instruction on the creation of the key pair, see the section {% link "Obtaining a key pair for iDEAL Payments" ref_h6SlMCLe %} below.